amanarora9848/unige-rt1-assignment1/README.md

 ## The Exercise
 -----------------------------

-To run one the scripts in the simulator, use `run.py`, passing it the file names.
+To run the scripts in the simulator, use `run.py`, passing to it the file names.

 ```shell
 $ python run.py assigment.py